What is Normal Distribution in Statistics?

 where -∞ < x < ∞ ; -∞ < µ < ∞ ; σ > 0

 4.9 (927 ratings) 16 Courses | 15+ Projects | 90+ Hours | Full Lifetime Access | Certificate of Completion

 - σ = Standard deviation of the distribution

 - e = 2.71828

 Let’s discuss the following examples.

-Suppose a company has 10000 employees and multiple salaries structure as per job role in which employee works, if the data concerning the salaries are normally distributed with the population mean of µ = $60,000 and the population standard deviation σ = $15000.
+Suppose a company has 10000 employees and multiple salaries structure as per the job role in which employee works.
+The salaries are generally distributed with the population mean of µ = $60,000, and the population standard deviation σ = $15000.
 What will be the probability that randomly selected employee has a salary less than $45000 annually.

 As shown in the above figure, to answer this question, we need to find out the area under the normal curve from 45 to the left side tail.
 Also, we need to use Z- table value to get the right answer.